pywbem/pywbem/docs/development.rst

 The ReadTheDocs (RTD) site is used to publish the documentation for the pywbem package at http://pywbem.readthedocs.io/

-This page automatically gets updated whenever the ``master`` branch of the Git repo for this package changes.
+This page automatically gets updated whenever the Git repo for this package changes the branch from which this documentation is built.

 In order to build the documentation locally from the Git work directory, issue: